2.2.2 Civil Law Structure

-In this archdiocese, parishes have not been officially organized as separate civil law entities under California law, except the
+In this archdiocese, parishes have not been officially organized as separate civil law entities under California law.
+However, the

 Civil Overview section (under Canonical and Civil Organization).

 Although canon law grants each parish the right to manage its assets, the archdiocese has a limited number of officially organized civil law entities.
-Given the absence of such civil law structures, no pastor/administrator, lay administrator, or individual parishioner has the legal ability to contract on behalf of the civil entity RCALAcorp.
+No pastor/administrator, lay administrator, or individual parishioner has the legal ability to contract on behalf of the civil entity RCALAcorp.
 This right resides solely in the archbishop or his attorneys-in-fact, or in some cases, the chief financial officer of the archdiocese.

-Under civil as well as canon law, all parish assets are held for the benefit of the parish and its faithful.
-The pastor/administrator, other ministerial personnel, and all staff and volunteers of each parish are responsible for parish operations and for oversight and stewardship of the parish assets.
-Consistent with those roles and responsibilities, for certain purposes under California civil law, a parish may be treated as an unincorporated association.
+Under civil as well as canon law, all parish assets are held for the benefit of the parish community.
+The pastor/administrator, other ministerial personnel, and all staff and volunteers of each parish are responsible for parish operations and stewardship of the parish assets in accordance with their respective roles in the parish.
+Consistent with those roles and responsibilities, for certain purposes under California civil law, a parish may be treated as a religious unincorporated association.